 - Preheat the oven to 375 degrees F. Add the rice and chicken stock to a 2 or 3 quart baking dish.
 Cover with foil tightly and bake for 30 minutes.

-- Remove foil and bake for an additional 30 minutes.
-Remove from oven.
+- Remove from oven.
 (There may be a little liquid in the pan and there may be a few bits of rice that aren’t yet 100% super soft yet.
 It’s okay as it will keep cooking in Step 3!)

 - Stir in the peas, zucchini, Parmesan, butter, and salt until well combined.
-Cover tightly for 5-10 minutes before serving.
+Cover with the foil and bake for 5-10 minutes or until the peas are warmed through and the zucchini is just soft.

 Stir in 1 teaspoon fresh thyme leaves before serving for more flavor.